JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 The Backend server is [Express](https://expressjs.com/), which is handling all the ```/api``` routes and blocking requests for admin only pages.

 ## Docker
-[Docker](https://www.docker.com/) containers are used to build a Full Stack webserver.
-All containers are used with docker-compose.
+[Docker](https://www.docker.com/) containers are used to build a Full Stack webserver with dockerizing all services.

 ### Portainer
 [Portainer](http://portainer.io/) is a management/administration tool the Docker enviroment.